 It’s no secret that I love fermented foods (sauerkraut and kombucha being my favorites) because of their probiotic content, and lately I’ve started to expand my horizons.
 I went to a farmer’s market recently and saw a jar of fermented ginger carrots selling for something like $8!
 Off I went to the store to get a pound of carrots and some ginger to make my own.

-Lacto-fermentation of ginger carrots (and any veggie really) requires that the veggies be completely submerged under the salty brine to give just the right anaerobic conditions.
-It’s possible to go whole-hog and buy fancy fermentation jars or huge crocks (can you say $$$?) but if you’re just getting started out, you may want to KISS and stick to this method for fermented ginger carrot which uses mason jars.
+Lacto-fermentation of ginger carrots—and any veggie really—requires that the veggies be completely submerged under the salty brine to give just the right anaerobic conditions.
+It’s possible to go whole-hog and buy fancy fermentation jars or huge crocks.
+(Can you say $$$?)
+If you’re just getting started, you may want to KISS and stick to this method for fermented ginger carrot which uses mason jars.
 They’re cheap and relatively easy to find.

 Prep time: 30 min Ferment time: 7–14 days Makes: ~2 pint jars

 - 1 pound carrots (450 g), shredded

 - 1–2″ piece of ginger, peeled and shredded or grated

 Equipment Needed to Make Fermented Ginger Carrots: